basespace/basespace-csharp-sdk/README.md

 ## Branches ##

 ###### Master ######
-Master branch is stable and ready for production environments.
+Master branch is stable and running in production environments.

 ###### Develop ######
 Develop branch is pre-release and not fully functional or ready for production environments.